-This seaside walk goes from Whitehead Boat Club to Sunshine House.
+This seaside walk goes from Whitehead Boat Club to and around Blackhead.
 The path runs northeast from Whitehead and is lined by interesting wildlife habitats including grassland, woodland (known locally as the 'Magic Forest') and a rocky shoreline.
 The Lough itself is an Area of Special Scientific Interest (ASSI) famed for its bird population.

 Beach, Coastal, Woodland

 This walk starts at Whitehead Yacht Club and leads along a coastal path and up some steep steps to Blackhead Lighthouse.
 From here walkers descend some more steep steps back to the coastal path and back to the car park.